LusLusLus422/Supple-Highlights/README.md

 ## Acknowledgments

 - PyMuPDF for PDF processing
+- BERTopic for advanced topic modeling
 - Streamlit for the web interface
-- NLTK and scikit-learn for NLP capabilities
 - The open-source community for various dependencies